building your reputation vs maintaining your reputation https://www.flickr.com/photos/jdhancock/

 Introducing the Ultimate Guide to Reputation Management

 On Reputation Management, we often discuss fixing reputation mistakes: a huge PR crisis, gaffes that ended up on social media, or embarrassing photos just won’t disappear.
-But reputation management isn’t just about managing every crisis.
+But ORM isn’t just about crisis management.
 It’s not enough to simply maintain your reputation reactively, fixing problems as they pop up.
 Effective reputation management means more that maintenance: it’s proactive action to build your reputation before it ever has a chance to be tarnished.

 A Good Reputation is the Best Defense